Chemical Peels FAQ

 Depending on the chemical peel being performed, you may be required to use certain skin care for approximately two weeks prior to your treatment.
 This is essential to achieve the safest and most effective treatment possible.
 You need to also ensure that you are using an SPF 30+ and inform your therapist if you have any allergies (i.e aspirin).

 Suitable especially for tight and sensitive skin, these peels are best performed as part of a course or in conjunction with microdermabrasion treatment.
 The enzymatic micro peel uses enzymes that only remove dead skin cells and do not touch live skin cells and are also suitable in conjunction with other chemical peels, microdermabrasion, skin needling and photo rejuvenation treatments to help remove the flaking dead skin cells.

-(Also known as a Retinoic acid peel) – The main ingredient in this very superficial depth peel is Retin-A. In order to retain youthful skin, the aim of this peel is to speed up the natural shedding process of our skin.
+In order to retain youthful skin, the aim of this peel is to speed up the natural shedding process of our skin.
 As we age, this natural shedding process slows down and factors such as sun damage, diet and lifestyle can also interrupt this process.
 The ageless peel reduces damage caused by sun exposure and aids in the rebuilding of collagen giving you a more youthful appearance.

 Glycolic Acid Peel

 Glycolic acid is one of the Alpha-hydroxy acids.
 Glycolic acid (derived from sugar cane) and lactic acid’s (naturally occurring acid in the body) main function is to remove the top layer of the skin which will speed up the natural shedding process of our skin and result in a fresher, smoother complexion.